N8Brooks/generator_helpers/README.md

-This module monkey patches [proposal-iterator-helpers](https://github.com/tc39/proposal-iterator-helpers) onto TypeScript generators.
+This module monkey patches [proposal-iterator-helpers](https://github.com/tc39/proposal-iterator-helpers) onto JavaScript or TypeScript generators.
 After importing this module, methods that can normally only be used on arrays can also be used on generators.
-Methods that take a function as an argument are given each `value` and `index` as parameters.
+Methods that take a function as an argument are given the `value` and `index` of elements as parameters.
 A list of all monkey patched methods is provided below.
 Check the proposal-iterator-helpers repository for more information and examples.

 - [`.map(mapperFn)`](https://github.com/tc39/proposal-iterator-helpers#mapmapperfn)
 - [`.filter(filtererFn)`](https://github.com/tc39/proposal-iterator-helpers#filterfiltererfn)